Well, two people.

 This analysis is exactly right.
 Of course, commitment to such an ideal embodies some beliefs - e.g., that there is value in the political ideas of liberty, tolerance, equal citizenship, and the rule of law.
 But those distinctively political beliefs are accessible to people from a wide range of comprehensive worldviews.

 Unfortunately, some comprehensive worldviews really may be incompatible with modern political ideas.
-That seems to be the case with extreme, politicised versions of Islam (but I am not at all convinced that Islam itself lacks the resources to embrace liberalism and modernity).
+That seems to be the case with extreme, politicised versions of Islam (but I am not convinced that Islam itself lacks the resources to embrace liberalism and modernity).
 It also applies to the dogma espoused by the Catholic Church's ultra-conservative leadership, but not to most ordinary Catholics, who are tolerant enough in my experience.

 Certainly, there are folk in the community (such as those to whom the letter responded) who want to have things all their own way, and are willing to bring their particular sectarian views to the table of political debate, with the aim of imposing them through the coercive power of the state.
 By modern political standards, that is unreasonable and intolerant.